How I Learned to Stop Worrying and Love Retraining: Abstract

 \section{Abstract}

 Many Neural Network Pruning approaches consist of several iterative training and pruning steps, seemingly losing a significant amount of their performance after pruning and then recovering it in the subsequent retraining phase.
 Recent works of \citet{Renda2020} and \citet{Le2021} demonstrate the significance of the learning rate schedule during the retraining phase and propose specific heuristics for choosing such a schedule for IMP \citep{Han2015}.
-We place these findings in the context of the results of \citet{LiYumerRamanan2020} regarding the training of models within a fixed training budget and demonstrate that, consequently, the retraining phase can be massively shortened using a simple linear learning rate schedule.
+We place these findings in the context of the results of \citet{Li2020a} regarding the training of models within a fixed training budget and demonstrate that, consequently, the retraining phase can be massively shortened using a simple linear learning rate schedule.
+Improving on existing retraining approaches, we additionally propose a method to adaptively select the initial value of the linear schedule.
 Going a step further, we propose similarly imposing a budget on the initial dense training phase and show that the resulting simple and efficient method is capable of outperforming significantly more complex or heavily parameterized state-of-the-art approaches that attempt to sparsify the network during training.
 These findings not only advance our understanding of the retraining phase, but more broadly question the belief that one should aim to avoid the need for retraining and reduce the negative effects of {\lq}hard{\rq} pruning by incorporating the sparsification process into the standard training.